varnish/vagent2/README.rst

 HISTORY
 =======

-The first generic webui for Varnish was written by Petter Knudsen of Linpro AS in 2009.
+The first generic WebUI for Varnish was written by Petter Knudsen of Linpro AS in 2009.
 This led to the creation of the Varnish Administration Console, built to manage multiple Varnish instances.
 Until 2013, the Varnish Administration Console used a minimal wrapper around the Varnish CLI language, requiring that the Varnish Administration Console knew the CLI language.
-This wrapper was known as the Varnish-Agent version 1, written by Martin Blix Grydeland.
+This wrapper was known as the Varnish Agent version 1, written by Martin Blix Grydeland.

 Development of the Varnish Agent version 2 begun in late 2012, with the